mattppal/blog/src/content/blog/conference-preview-scale-by-the-bay-23.md

 ## Speakers & Talks

-There's quite a [start-studded lineup](https://www.scale.bythebay.io/speakers) for the conference, so I highly recommend you check out the full list of speakers, but the `TLDR` is that _Scale By the Bay_ will feature speakers from companies like Netflix, Disney, IBM, Databricks, and Confluent, covering topics ranging from _building LLMs_ to _data engineering best practices_.
+There's quite a [star-studded lineup](https://www.scale.bythebay.io/speakers) for the conference, so I highly recommend you check out the full list of speakers, but the `TLDR` is that _Scale By the Bay_ will feature speakers from companies like Netflix, Disney, IBM, Databricks, and Confluent, covering topics ranging from _building LLMs_ to _data engineering best practices_.

 Here are a few that stand out to me: